patricmutwiri/PAPSS-Client-Installer/README.md

     sudo mv PAPSS-Client-Installer-main/* . && sudo rm -r PAPSS-Client-Installer-main

 ### Installing PAPSS Configuration Service as a systemd Service
 With the PAPSS-Configuration-Service-1.0.jar Spring Boot application installed in /var/papss/lib, to install it as a systemd service, create a script named papssconfig.service and place it in /etc/systemd/system directory.
-The following script offers an example:

     vi /etc/systemd/system/papssconfig.service